nol4ns3c/TIntelSearch/README.md

 ```

-Telegram bot for checking maliciousness of ip address or url
+Telegram bot for checking maliciousness of ip address and url

 ## For Installation